libraab/NetPractice/README.md

 ![Screen Shot 2022-03-03 at 5 48 50 PM](https://user-images.githubusercontent.com/81954460/156613094-2d1385cf-804b-407a-baff-810052179b91.png)

-The smaller the mask the larger range of IP it will give you but let's not be greedy; /29 is just what we need.
+The smaller the mask the larger range of IP it will give you.
+But let's not be greedy; /29 is already more than we need.

 ![Capture d’écran 2022-02-08 à 16 28 48](https://user-images.githubusercontent.com/81954460/153019922-17098961-b92c-47cd-be77-7b5daedbc579.png)